 I have been using Spectrum Noir markers for a few years now (since they first came out) and own more of this brand than any other.
 Thus they are the markers I use the most.
 Up until now I only had the original design of Spectrum Noirs – the square barrelled ones.

-When starting a collection of Spectrum Noirs you can buy packs of 6 markers that are designed to provide a good range for blending when colouring.
+You can buy packs of 6 markers that are designed to provide a good range for blending when colouring.
+This is very handy when starting a collection of Spectrum Noir markers.
 Each pack has a colour theme, for example reds or blues.
 There are 12 of these packs and together they would give a very good foundation set of 72 markers.
 You can buy them individually or all 12 at once.
 These were my first alcohol marker pens.

 You can then expand the range by buying the boxes of 24 additional pens in various “themes”.
 There are no duplicates in any of the boxes/packets.
 The box I am reviewing and picturing here is the Pastels set.
 The other 24 pens sets available are Lights, Brights, Darks, Nature and Vintage.
 Adding these pens gives you a wider range of colours which work perfectly with the foundation colours (218 in total).

 The Pastels set contains a very versatile range of colours.
 There are some nice skintones (though only lighter ones, as the Pastels designation would suggest).
 There are a couple of greens and a good range of pinks, purples and yellows so this pack would be great for colouring flowers.
 Some of the colours do not really look like the end caps suggest.
 As you can see in the “colour swatch” that is printed on the front of the box, tThe three HB colours are actually purples.
 But their end caps look like blues.
 I made my own simple swatches to refer to, and after a while I got used to the colours and which ones I liked to use the most.

 Looking at my pen collection, I tend to use more pastel colours than any others, especially useful ones like TN1 and IG3.